-- Pupils work to be made available through their individual Theme folders on the server. - Completed work needs to be evidenced with the learning objective. - SeeSaw to be used to film any presentations completed (e.g. PowerPoint Presentation). - SeeSaw evidence pages to be downloaded from SeeSaw website and placed into pupil's theme folder under the correct term and subject. - An evaluation page to be completed by staff (Figure 6 shows an example) and placed within the Theme folder on the Share Drive. - Pupils to complete a Microsoft Forms evaluation at the end of the half term.
+- Pupils work to be made available through their individual Theme folders on the server. - Completed work needs to be evidenced with the learning objective. - The School's Shared Drive is to be used to record any presentations completed (e.g. PowerPoint Presentation). - SSSC evidence pages to be downloaded and placed into pupil's theme folder under the correct term and subject. - An evaluation page to be completed by staff (Figure 6 shows an example) and placed within the Theme folder on the Share Drive. - Pupils to complete a Microsoft Forms evaluation at the end of the half term.